phpactor/phpactor/doc/usage/getting-started.rst

 How you start depends on your editor.

-Currently Phpactor has most support when used over it's own RPC protocol, but an :ref:`increasing amount <lsp_support>` of support is offered from the :ref:`language_server`.
+Currently Phpactor has most support when used over it's own :ref:`legacy RPC protocol <>`.
+Most of the functionality is implemented with a language server, which :ref:`those editors <lsp_support>` support.
+For this you need to run Phpactor as a :ref:`language_server`.

-In addition you can also do somethings from the CLI only.
+In addition you can also do somethings from the CLI only for that a :ref:`global installation <installation_global>` is recommended.

 Select one of the following to get started: